jasonhargrove/jasonhargrove/buildlab/README.md

 The robot workers will build and deploy the app.
 An address will be provided to you, and you can create CNAME DNS entries on your custom domain to use that instead.

-Bots will redeploy the app when you push commits up to GitHub.
+Bots will redeploy the app when you push commits up to GitHub, or on demand.
 Cool!